- Co-developing J-Marine NeCST, an Operational Support Tool

 A Chief Engineer's Opinion

 Until now, inspecting inside an engine involved working in very hot, confined spaces.
 However, Kirari NINJA has enabled inspectors to minimise the time spent working inside engines.
-Also, detailed inspections inside engines by an engineer used to require opening the engine, but Kirari NINJA enables inspections without opening.
-As a result, we are able to conduct inspections more often, and in doing so contribute to safe vessel operations.
+Also, detailed inspections inside engines by engineers used to require opening engines, but Kirari NINJA enables inspections without opening.
+As a result, we are able to conduct inspections more often, and in doing so contributing to safe vessel operations.
 In retrospect, it surprises me that this type of inspection tool did not exist.
 I think it took the particular viewpoint of a shipping company to identify the need and develop such a tool.

 Docking and undocking is one of the most tense times in vessel operations.
 To provide assistance in reducing the risk of colliding with the quay, the NYK Group has introduced i.Master software for handheld digital charts.
 The software gives crew members a bird's eye view of the vessel's movement and the surrounding situation.
 Via a tablet computer, the software shows crew members the course of a vessel and its docking or undocking speed and automatically identifies other vessels.
 Furthermore, the system allows crew members to monitor docking and undocking constantly without being on the bridge.
 Collisions with the quay could force vessels to lay up for long periods.
 As well as inconveniencing customers, such delays would lead to a loss of trust.
 By using i.Master effectively, we will reduce the risk inherent in docking and undocking.